Club Codes of Conduct & Policies

-Please take the time to download and read these documents.
+Please take the time to read these documents.

 1. The Club shall be called Thirsk Athletic Sports & Social Club – Thirsk Falcons FC.
-This recognises our membership of Thirsk Athletics Sports and Social Club who are currently obtaining the Community Amateur Sports Club status.
+This recognises our membership of Thirsk Athletics Sports and Social Club who are a Community Amateur Sports Club.
 For the purposes of our our association and membership with the FA and local football leagues and the Thirsk community we will use an abbreviated form namely, Thirsk Falcons FC.

 2. Objects - The objects of the Club shall be to provide facilities, promote the game of Association Football, to arrange matches and social activities for its members and community participation in the same